LucyVers/Mental-health-issues-among-students-in-India/documentation/project/project_structure.md

   - makeChartFriendly.js
   - jerzy-loader.js

-**URL Structure:**
+**Application URL Structure:**
 - Base: http://localhost:3005/
 - Financial Analysis: http://localhost:3005/#financial-stress-analysis
 - Sleep Analysis: http://localhost:3005/#sleep-patterns-analysis
 - Dietary Analysis: http://localhost:3005/#dietary-habits-analysis
 - etc.

-## Important Notes
+## Implementation Notes
-1. The similar names between DEL 1's `financial-analysis.html` and DEL 2's `financial_analysis.js` are coincidental
+1. The similar names between Part 1's `financial-analysis.html` and Part 2's `financial_analysis.js` are coincidental
-2. DEL 1 and DEL 2 are completely separate applications with different architectures:
+2. Part 1 and Part 2 are separate applications with different architectures:
-   - DEL 1: Single HTML file with embedded JavaScript
+   - Part 1: Single HTML file with embedded JavaScript
-   - DEL 2: Modern SPA with modular JavaScript files
+   - Part 2: Modern SPA with modular JavaScript files
 3. Files should not be mixed between the two parts as they use different approaches

 ## Development Status
-- DEL 1: Completed and functioning correctly
+- Part 1: Completed and functioning correctly
-- DEL 2: Under development, with some remaining issues to fix
+- Part 2: Main functionality completed with some optimizations pending

+## Copyright Notice
+This project structure documentation, including all architectural decisions and implementations, is my individual work.
+All rights are reserved.
+The content is protected under copyright law and may not be used, reproduced, or distributed without my explicit permission.

+For permissions or inquiries, please contact:
+Lucy Sonberg
+lucyxrdeveloper@gmail.com